naomyduarteg/MLOps-heart_disease/README.md

 From this point, one can use the Swagger documentation to test the API.

 ## Docker
-We can use the <a href="https://github.com/naomyduarteg/MLOps-heart_disease/blob/main/Dockerfile">Dockerfile</a> to create an image for running our application inside a container
+We can use the <a href="https://github.com/naomyduarteg/MLOps-heart_disease/blob/main/Dockerfile">Dockerfile</a> to create an image for running our application inside a container.
+First, build the image

 ```
 docker build . -t MLOps-heart_disease
 ```
-And to run
+Start the Docker container based on the created image

 ```
 docker run -p 8000:8000 MLOps-heart_disease